Vintage Toys We Love! 1950s 1960s 1970s

 Odd Ogg would sometimes lose a leg or arm.
 And usually the balls are missing.
 The worst is when you lose his battery cover, since its a weird shape and he won't work without one.
 A handy person, though could fabricate one.

 Another cool Monster type toy from Ideal was KING ZOR.
-He would shoot small plastic balls from his back and you could shoot darts (with gun provided) at his tail to make him change direction.
+He would shoot small plastic balls from his back and you could shoot darts (with gun provided) at his tail to make him change direction. also, One of the many cool toy inventions by Marvin Glass.

 When in stock, Odd Ogg or King Zor can be found on the Toys1 page, 1960s section.